 Update: The Federal Reserve has made changes and provided additional guidance on some of these programs after publication of this guide.
-For example, the Federal Reserve released revised term sheets and guidance with respect to the Main Street lending program on April 30, 2020.
-Please see our "Updated Guide to the Main Street Lending Program as of May 7, 2020."
+Please see our "Updated Guide to the Main Street Lending Program as of June 10, 2020."

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) became law on March 27, 2020.
 The economic stimulus package in the CARES Act includes federal funding for business stimulus across three broad categories.